PB-GNM/API-mod-geospatial/sections/request-response.md

 	- MultiSurface
 5) Linear referencing using measures (e.g., indicating a location along a linear feature like a highway using hectometer markers).
 6) Specification of the feature type and its associated schema.
 This enables the automatic assignment of a map layer in a viewer based on the feature type.
 It also allows multiple featuretypes to be included in a single file.

+If one or more of these capabilities are applicable JSON-FG is a recommanded encoding.

 ### GML